 For some charges (known as “hybrid” or “dual”) the Crown prosecutor chooses whether to proceed “by indictment” or “summarily”.
 The Crown’s choice affects the maximum sentence a judge may impose, since the Criminal Code provides higher penalties for indictable than for summary conviction offences.
-For example, when the Crown chooses to proceed summarily with an offence like car theft, the maximum jail sentence available is 18 months, but it is 10 years if the Crown proceeds by indictment.
+For example, when the Crown chooses to proceed summarily with an offence like car theft, the maximum jail sentence available is two years less a day, but it is 10 years if the Crown proceeds by indictment.

 The Criminal Code also provides minimum sentences for some offences (for example, impaired driving).